• Skip to primary navigation

 If serving to someone with celiac disease, be sure to provide gluten-free buns!

-How to Serve this Recipe for Sloppy Joes
+How to Serve Meatless Sloppy Joes

 Sloppy joes are typically served on a hamburger bun and eaten like (a very messy) sandwich.
 Toasting the bun is optional.
 I won’t judge if you eat yours open faced (this is what I usually do when I bring in leftover lentil sloppy joes to work for lunch, you know, so I don’t spill it all over my work clothes).